Emerging Service Marketplace Platform and it’s Future: What it takes to satisfy the millennial’s

 22% of Americans have offered some kind of on-demand services on one or multiple service marketplace platforms.
 This dynamically includes driving an Uber cab and offering on-demand skilled labor such as repairing jobs.

-Out of the 22% of American who have offered some kind of services last year, 51% admit that they have been able to improve their earnings in this process.
+Out of the 22% of Americans who have offered some kind of services last year, 51% admit that they have been able to improve their earnings in this process.
 No doubt experts believe that global demand for on-demand services is increasing by 49% each year.

 What’s in it for the entrepreneurs in the coming era?